Ways to Pay

 You often have an option as to what payment mechanism to use when making a purchase from an online seller.
 Your legal rights may vary depending on which method you choose.

-Why is paying by credit card safer than paying by check, cash, debit card, money order, cashier's check, certified check, teller's check, or cash on delivery (C.O.D.).?
+Why is paying by credit card safer than paying by check, cash, debit card, money order, cashier's check, certified check, or cash on delivery (C.O.D.)?

-Can paying by credit card help in a dispute?
+How can paying by credit card help in a dispute?

 The "billing error" rule applies if you have authorized the merchant to charge your account (either a credit card account or the merchant's revolving charge account) and